mendersoftware/mender-qa/Documentation/test-plans/men-7729-zephyr-onboarding.md

 - Commercial plans (Basic, Professional, Enterprise) with Micro tier devices will, by default, have a maximum 5 MB Artifact size for deployment
 - Device tier will be configured on the device side and included as part of the authentication set
 - During plan purchase, users can select the number of devices to purchase for each tier
+    - Buying a paid plan with 0 "Standard" tier devices should be prevented, because the user might have "Standard" devices existing from their Free trial
 - Device tier limit will be synchronized with HubSpot

 ### Onboarding process

 - Users can choose an MCU with Zephyr among the devices options
+- Users can choose between US and EU hosting regions
 - Guided process for initial device setup
+- Connecting a new device dialog now features MCU devices
     - For MCUs, the reference device will be Espressif ESP32-S3
+- Device onboarding stops if the "Micro" tier device cannot run the demo artifact (?)
-- New "Microcontroller Get started" tutorial
+- New "Microcontroller Get started" tutorial link

 ### UX